quaap/LaunchTime/README.md

 * No labels on widgets.
 * Widget needing configuration don't always work.
 * Labels on apps don't always reflect changes when the app upgrades and changes the label.
-* The uninstall/remove dropzone is small/partially covers the QuickBar dropzone.
-* Not tested on large devices (my development computer is a small laptop which cannot run the emulator).

 Credits
 --------